 Marine Studies (MAST)

 Explore the dynamic relationship between people and the marine environment, as it relates to different ways of studying change.
-Emphasis is on liberal arts approaches from the social sciences, arts, and humanities.
-Applies theoretical foundations and associated methodological approaches from these liberal arts disciplines to understand and study issues of the coasts and ocean.
+Emphasize the liberal arts approaches from the social sciences, arts, and humanities.
+Apply theoretical foundations and associated methodological approaches from these liberal arts disciplines to understand and study issues of the coasts and ocean.
+Explore opportunities related to marine and ocean careers.

 MAST 406, PROJECTS, 1-16 Credits